Constraining low redshift [CII] Emission by Cross-Correlating FIRAS and BOSS Data: Parameter Estimation with the Cl(z,z') Statistic

 \subsection{Motivating the estimator}

 We perform our analysis with Spherical Harmonic Tomography (SHT), a two-point statistic wherein each redshift slice of data is decomposed into spherical harmonics, and the angular power spectrum, $C_{\ell}(z,z')$, is calculated between each pair of redshift slices.
 SHT captures the complete information available in the more typically used three-dimensional power spectrum statistic, $P(k)$ \citep{asorey2012recovering}.
-A recent analysis of BOSS CMASS and LOWZ clustering using Spherical Harmonic Tomography \citep{loureiro2019cosmological} found equivalent or better constraints on cosmological parameters compared to standard power spectrum analysis techniques.
+The SHT technique has already been used in several clustering analyses and forecasts for galaxy surveys (e.g. \cite{PhysRevLett.106.241301, 2013MNRAS.435.1857L, 2018MNRAS.476.1050B, loureiro2019cosmological, 2019JCAP...08..037X, 2019JCAP...12..028F, 2020JCAP...03..044N, 2020JCAP...09..054V, 2021arXiv210700026T}).
+Among these, a recent analysis of BOSS CMASS and LOWZ clustering using Spherical Harmonic Tomography \citep{loureiro2019cosmological} found equivalent or better constraints on cosmological parameters compared to standard power spectrum analysis techniques.
 As the set of two-point cross-correlations, the SHT contains all information in the data cubes that is statistically isotropic and Gaussian.